Common use of Operating Cost Audit Clause in Contracts

 Appears in 1 contract

 Operating Cost Audit.
-Landlord shall maintain records concerning -------------------- estimated and actual Operating Costs Allocable to the Premises for no less than twelve (12) months following the period covered by the statement or statements furnished Tenant, after which time Landlord may dispose of such records.
-Provided that Tenant is not there then in default exists no continuing Event of its obligation to pay Base Rent, Additional Rent or other payments required to be made by it under this Lease and provided that Tenant is not otherwise in default under this LeaseDefault, Tenant may, at Tenant's sole cost and expense, cause a Qualified Person (defined below) to inspect Landlord's records.
-Such inspection, if any, shall be conducted no more than once each Year, during Landlord's normal business hours within seventy five (75) Business Days after receipt of Landlord's written statement of Operating Costs Allocable to the Premises for the previous year, upon first furnishing Landlord at least fifteen (15) Business Days prior written notice.
-Any errors disclosed by the review shall be promptly corrected by Landlord; provided, however, that if Landlord disagrees with any such claimed errors, Landlord shall have the right to cause another review to be made by an independent auditor of Landlord's choicemutually acceptable to Landlord and Tenant, whose determination shall be final and conclusive.
-In the event the results of the review of records (taking into account, if applicable, the results of any additional review caused by Landlord) reveal that Tenant has overpaid obligations for a preceding period, the amount of such overpayment shall be credited against Tenant's subsequent installment of Base Rent, Additional Rent or other payments due to Landlord under the LeaseLease or, if the Lease Term has then expired, refunded to Tenant within twenty (20) Business Days of such determination.
-In the event that such results show that Tenant has underpaid its obligations for a preceding period, the amount of such underpayment shall be paid by Tenant to Landlord with the next succeeding installment obligation of estimated Operating Costs Allocable to the Premises.
-If the actual Operating Costs Allocable to the Premises for any given Year were improperly computed and if the actual Operating Costs Allocable to the Premises are overstated by more than 5%, Landlord shall reimburse Tenant for the cost of its audit.
-A "Qualified Person" means an accountant or other person experienced ---------------- in accounting for income and expenses of office projects, who is engaged solely by Tenant on terms which do not entail any compensation based or measured in any way upon any savings in Additional Rent or reduction in Operating Costs Allocable to the Premises achieved through the inspection process described in this subparagraph.
+Landlord shall maintain records concerning -------------------- estimated and actual Operating Costs Allocable to the Premises for no less than two twelve (212) years months following the period covered by the statement or statements furnished Tenant, after which time Landlord may dispose of such records.
+Provided that there then exists no uncured continuing Event of Default under this LeaseDefault, Tenant may, at Tenant’s 's sole cost and expense, cause a Qualified Person (defined below) to inspect Landlord’s 's records.
+Such inspection, if any, shall be conducted no more than once each Year, during Normal Landlord's normal business hours within seventy five (75) Business Hours (hereinafter defined) within one hundred twenty (120) calendar days Days after receipt of Landlord’s 's written statement of Operating Costs Allocable to the Premises solely for the previous Yearyear, upon first furnishing Landlord at least ten fifteen (1015) Business Days prior written notice.
+As a condition precedent to undertaking such inspection: (a) Tenant and the Qualified Person shall execute a Confidentiality Agreement prepared by Landlord and reasonably acceptable to Tenant; and (b) Tenant shall pay all Operating Costs which Landlord claims are owing for the Year in question.
+Any errors disclosed by the review shall be promptly corrected by Landlord; provided, however, that if Landlord disagrees with any such claimed errors, Landlord shall have the right to cause another review to be made by an independent auditor of Landlord’s choicemutually acceptable to Landlord and Tenant, whose determination shall be final and conclusive.
+In the event the results of the review of records (taking into account, if applicable, the results of any additional review caused by Landlord) reveal that Tenant has overpaid obligations for a preceding period, the amount of such overpayment shall be credited against Tenant’s 's subsequent installment of Base Rent, Additional Rent or other payments due to Landlord under the LeaseLease or, if the Lease Term has then expired, refunded to Tenant within twenty (20) Business Days of such determination.
+In the event that such results show that Tenant has underpaid its obligations for a preceding period, the amount of such underpayment shall be paid by Tenant to Landlord within thirty (30) days with the next succeeding installment obligation of receipt of an invoice from Landlordestimated Operating Costs Allocable to the Premises.
+If the actual Operating Costs Allocable to the Premises for any given Year were improperly computed and if the actual Operating Costs Allocable to the Premises are overstated by more than 5% in the aggregate%, Landlord shall reimburse Tenant for the reasonable cost of its audit within thirty (30) days audit.
+A "Qualified Person" means an accountant or other person experienced ---------------- in accounting for income and expenses of receipt of an invoice (and supporting documentation) from Tenantoffice projects, who is engaged solely by Tenant on terms which do not entail any compensation based or measured in any way upon any savings in Additional Rent or reduction in Operating Costs Allocable to the Premises achieved through the inspection process described in this subparagraph.

 Appears in 1 contract